Stability in Training PINNs for Stiff PDEs: Why Initial Conditions Matter: Examples: Additional Details

-Related to Allen-Cahn Equation, Cahn-Hilliard Equation also describes the process of phase separation, by which the two components of a binary fluid spontaneously separate and form domains pure in each component \citep{cahn1958free,lee2014physical,miranville2017cahn,kim2016basic}.
-It is defined as the following equation:
+The Cahn-Hilliard equation, a variant of the Allen-Cahn equation, also models phase separation.
+This process describes how the components of a binary fluid spontaneously separate into distinct domains, each composed of a single component \cite{cahn1958free, kim2016basic, lee2014physical, miranville2017cahn}.
+The equation is expressed as: